agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is an instance of the [Documentation](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/documentation.proto#L80) message.
-Reviewing the proto, we can see that this can hold much more elaborate documentation than what we see here, which was automatically generated by Google's internal service compiler.

 ### backend

 _API backend configuration._

+`backend` is an instance of the [Backend](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/backend.proto#L26) message.
+Our sample service doesn't require this, but the backend configuration can allow API methods to be assigned to different backends.
+Routing is handled by the Endpoints proxies.

 {{< details "example backend field" >}}
 <pre><code>  "backend": {